humhub/documentation/docs/about/humhub.md

 - There is currently no concept available or planned for **nested spaces** or **sub-spaces**.
 The [topic](#topics) feature adds some kind of content categorization within a space and can be used to separate/filter contents of a space.
-Furthermore, the professional edition adds a [space type feature](../professional-edition/features.md) for categorizing spaces, which allows one additional level of space classification.
+Furthermore, the Professional Edition adds a [space type feature](../professional-edition/features.md) for categorizing spaces, which allows one additional level of space classification.

 - HumHub currently can not be operated as a real **multi-client system** with entirely separated user bases.